MicrosoftDocs/msteams-docs/msteams-platform/concepts/calls-and-meetings/call-notifications.md

 # Incoming call notifications: technical details

 In [Registering a calling and meeting bot for Microsoft Teams](~/concepts/calls-and-meetings/registering-calling-bot#creating-a-new-bot-or-adding-calling-capabilities-to-an-existing-bot), we mentioned the **Webhook (for calling)** URL, the webhook endpoint for all incoming calls to your bot.
-This topic discusses low-level technical information you may need to respond to these notifications.
+This topic discusses the technical details you'll need to respond to these notifications.

 ## Protocol determination